 To process time-series data (n-dimensional data).
-Entropy-based methods are proven to be very useful in processing such data like time series data in biomedical imaging, time-series data in banking and finance and technology and engineering aspects.
+Entropy based methods are proven to be very useful in processing such data like time series data in bio medical imaging, time series data in banking and finance and technology and engineering aspects.
 Various dimensional based on ID entropy approach for extracting texture features.
-In 2011 Yeh et al. [27] and 2016 Silva et al. [28] explored the idea of bi-dimensional sample entropy to measure irregularity in pixels patterns.
+In 2011 Yeh et al. [26] and 2016 Silva et al. [27] explored the idea of bi-dimensional sample entropy to measure irregularity in pixel's patterns.
 The strategy is in effect delayed as far as calculation time is concerned, subsequently the technique is computationally time inefficient strategy, and these methods give unreliable results for smaller sized images.
 The method is too sensitive to image aberrations like image rotation.

-G) Statistical based approach
+G. Statistical Based approach

 Spatial scattering or dispersion of pixels of the image represents statistical texture features.
 These pixels are all around built up in computer vision and have been broadly linked to different assignments.
 The picture histogram is a first request statistical component that is not just computationally straight-forward, yet besides pivot and interpretation invariant; it is in this manner normally utilized as a part of different vision applications, e.g. image ordering and recovery.
-Second arrange measurements look at the connection between a couple of pixels over the image space, for instance through autocorrelation.
-The fundamental inspiration driving these techniques depends upon authenticity that the human visual framework utilizes statistical highlights to neighborhood The textured techniques depends and the complexity of the textured techniques depends and the texture depends and techniques depends and the texture depends and texture depends a neighborhood.
-The Patterns (LBP) devised proved one of the technique. recognize the textured technique Local Binary by Ojala et al. [29] successful statistical i) Local binary pattern (LBP)
+Second arrange measurements look at the connection between a couple of pixels over the image space, for instance through auto correlation.
+The fundamental inspiration driving these techniques depends upon authenticity that the human visual framework utilizes statistical highlights to recognize the textured neighborhood.
+The technique Local Binary Patterns (LBP) devised by Ojala et al. [28] proved one of the successful statistical technique.

+1) Local Binary Pattern(LBP)

 The LBP operator has emerged as a positive way of texture description.
-The traditional model of LBP operator processes the pixels of a concerning image through evaluating the 3×3 neighbourhood of each pixel towards center pixel value [30].
+The traditional model of LBP operator processes the pixels of a concerning image through evaluating the $n \times n$ neighborhood of each pixel towards center pixel value.
 The ensuing threshold cost is summed up via powers of two.
 Afterwards, the histogram of these labeled pixels serves as a texture descriptor.
 Mathematically formulation of LBP descriptor at the central pixel is given as:

-$$LBP{P,R} = \sum{p=0}^{P-1} s(g_p - g_c) 2^p$$
+$$LBP{(P,R)} = \sum{p=0}^{P-1} s(g_p - g_c) 2^p$$